GusSand/codetrace/security/report/executive_summary.md

 ![Security Score Improvements with Low Steering](visualizations/all_models_low_steering.png)

 Intriguingly, our analysis shows that lower steering intensities often produce more balanced security improvements with fewer regressions.
-For instance, StarCoder-7B showed improvement for Integer Overflow (CWE-190) with low steering, while other vulnerability types like Buffer Overflow (CWE-120) saw modest improvements across multiple models.
+For instance, StarCoder-showed improvement for Integer Overflow (CWE-190) with low steering, while other vulnerability types like Buffer Overflow (CWE-120) saw modest improvements across multiple models.
 This challenges the intuitive assumption that stronger guidance always leads to better security outcomes.

 Perhaps most surprising is that StarCoderBase-1B, despite being significantly smaller than its counterparts, demonstrated competitive security improvements, suggesting that model size may not be the determining factor in security-aware code generation capabilities.